 We need a system that can detect threats without capturing many false positive examples, or missing a true positive case, which carries a high business cost.
 Another constraint on the needed system is to be time sensitive, as many threats are very volatile, meaning that the threat actor will post about the sale of access for example, in several minutes or hours, some other criminal entity (or in some cases the victims) will contact him about the sale, pay him and request removing the sale announcement.
 The last important feature of the system is explainability, as human analysts need to understand the reasoning behind a classification result.
-This will be achieved by building a learning-based system.

-Usual terminology Our Terminology Meaning

-Post Thread The group of messages that

-are posted under one topic.

-Comment, message, Message The one item posted in a

-reply thread.

-- Last post The Html tags that contain

-all the relevant information

-for extracting a message.

-Author, Hacker, orig- Threat Actor The person who wrote the

-inal poster message.

-Title, Headline Topic The thread title.
+Usual terminology Our Terminology Meaning Post Thread The group of messages that are posted under one topic.
+Comment, message, reply Message The one item posted in a thread. - Last post The Html tags that contain all the relevant information for extracting a message Author, Hacker, original poster Title, Headline Threat Actor Topic The person who wrote the message.
+The thread title.

-Table 1.
-Terminology Disambiguation.
+Table 1Terminology Disambiguation.